Terence De Marney: Director

-In 1931 he became director of the Connaught Theatre, Worthing, and in 1932, with his brother, the actor Derrick De Marney, he founded the Independent Theatre Club at the Kingsway Theatre, where he directed Emil Ludwig's Versailles and an adaptation of Schnitzler's novel Fraulein Else.
+In 1931, he became director of the Connaught Theatre, Worthing, and in 1932, with his brother, the actor Derrick De Marney, he founded the Independent Theatre Club at the Kingsway Theatre, where he directed Emil Ludwig's Versailles and an adaptation of Schnitzler's novel Fraulein Else.
 He also directed Louis Golding's Magnolia Street Story and Master Crook, originally called Cosh Boy.
-With his brother he alternated as Slim Callaghan in Meet Slim Callaghan at the Garrick Theatre and carried on the same role in the play's sequel Slim Carves, which he produced and directed.
+With his brother he alternated as Slim Callaghan in Meet Mr. Callaghan at the Garrick Theatre and carried on the same role in the play's sequel Dangerous Curves, which he produced and directed.

 Writer

 De Marney wrote the play Wanted for Murder in 1946, which was made into a film, and was also known as A Voice in the Night.
 With Percy Robinson he wrote the stage thrillers The Whispering Gallery, Wanted for Murder and The Crime of Margaret Foley; he collaborated with Ralph Stock to write Search.
 He co-wrote the screenplay for No Way Back (1949), in which he starred, with the director Stefan Osiecki.